OUR STORY

 The vision of creating The Light House started when Elicia and her husband Adam Williams made the decision to become foster parents.
 They finished their training with Arapahoe County in the summer of 2018 and had their first placement with foster children that August.
 Their experience with the foster care system had been an incredibly eye-opening experience.
 During the process, Elicia had come to the realization that the caseworkers and children being placed into the foster care system lacked the support they needed to reduce the trauma children may experience awaiting placement.

 Elicia was inspired by nonprofit organizations in other states that had created a place for the caseworkers and children to find solace and support through the transition period between children being removed from their home due to safety concerns and being placed into foster care.
 Foster children are expected to go from one house to another without understanding what is happening, often having little to nothing of comfort.
-There is limited support in several counties in Colorado, including Denver county and why we have started The Light House Denver.
+There is limited support in several counties in Colorado, including Denver and Arapahoe county and why we have started The Light House Denver.

 MEET THE BOARD